How It All Began

 We teach a wide selection of dances and focus on the enjoyment of dancing rather than the competitive aspect.
 All are welcome: the young and the young in spirit, singles and couples, absolute beginners, those with two left feet, and the experts who need somewhere to show off.

 Each lesson is one hour long, and if you can’t get enough we offer three 15-minutes practice session each night.
 The perfect occasion to corner an instructor for some one-on-one attention.

-Four times a year we give in to the glitter and hold big dances.
+Two times a year we give in to the glitter and hold big dances.
 These are great dress-up occasions.
-RBDC also hosts practice dances year-round.
+RBDC also hosts social dances year-round.
 A great way to spend a Saturday night, these are also a relaxed occasion to keep dancing and practicing, and we welcome members and non-members.